 Kathryn Turner Diversity & Technology Internship

-The Smithsonian Libraries is pleased to offer the Kathryn Turner Diversity and Technology Internship for the summer of 2017.
-This full-time, 10-12 week program allows a student with a background in computer science to sharpen his/her skills and gain real world experience in the largest museum library system in the world.
+The Smithsonian Libraries is pleased to offer the Kathryn Turner Diversity and Technology Internship.
+This full-time, 10 week program allows a student enrolled at a Historically Black College or University with a background in computer science to sharpen his/her skills and gain real world experience in the largest museum library system in the world.

-Intern will learn and gain experience in a production environment with all the complexities it contains.
-Intern will have the opportunity to learn about narrow-scope software development as well as learn how to enhance large datasets with additional metadata for improved search results and user experience.
-Intern is also able to collaborate side by side with experienced professionals in multiple disciplines.
+This program is based in our Web Services division.
+Specific projects vary year to year but generally, interns will learn and gain experience in a production environment with all the complexities it contains.
+Intern will also have the opportunity to learn about narrow-scope software development and will be able to collaborate side by side with experienced professionals in multiple disciplines.

 This opportunity with the Smithsonian Libraries will be located in Washington, DC, in the National Museum of Natural History (10th Street and Constitution Ave, NW).

-This paid internship program is open to United States citizens (or permanent residents) who are currently enrolled in bachelor’s level program at an accredited institution recognized by the U.S. Department of Education, or those who have graduated in the past six months.
+This paid internship program is open to United States citizens (or permanent residents) who are currently enrolled in bachelor’s level program at in a relevant major at a Historically Black College or University, or students who have graduated in the past six months.

 - Resume detailing your experience, career interests and internship goals